When you’re trying to fix your credit, having one or more collections can put a huge damper on getting your score on an upward trajectory.

 Yes.
 Just like anything else on your credit report, medical collections can be removed.

 Pay careful attention to each piece of information associated with the debts to give yourself the best chance of getting them removed.
-When figuring out how to dispute medical bills on your credit report, follow the same guidelines for any other type of collections discussed below.
+When disputing medical debt, follow the same guidelines for any other type of collection account discussed below.